-Positive factors - ICRA could upgrade KFIL's ratings if there is a substantial growth in its revenues and profitability while maintaining healthy debt coverage indicators.
-Specific credit metric that could lead to ratings upgrade includes consolidated net debt-to-operating profit ratio remaining below 0.5 times on a sustained basis.
+Positive factors - ICRA could upgrade KFIL's long-term rating if there is a substantial growth in its revenues and profitability while maintaining healthy debt coverage indicators.
+Specific credit metric that could lead to a rating upgrade includes consolidated net debt-to-operating profit ratio remaining below 0.5 times on a sustained basis.